NVIDIA/aistore/docs/cli/cluster.md

 `ais show cluster [DAEMON_TYPE|DAEMON_ID]`

 Display information about `DAEMON_ID` or all nodes of `DAEMON_TYPE`. `DAEMON_TYPE` is either `proxy` or `target`.
-If nothing is set, information from all the daemons in the AIS cluster is displayed.
+If you give no arguments to `ais show cluster`, information about all daemons in the AIS cluster is displayed.

-> Note: Like many other `ais show` commands, `ais show cluster` is aliased to `ais cluster show` for ease of use.
+> Note: Like all other `ais show` commands, `ais show cluster` is aliased to `ais cluster show` for ease of use.
-> Both of these commands are used interchangeably throughout the documentation.
+> Both variations are used interchangeably throughout the documentation.

 ### Options